Saw Phaik Hwa

-Saw Phaik Hwa (苏碧华 (蘇碧華, Sū Bìhuá); born 1957 in Kuala Lumpur, Malaysia) is a Malaysian-born Singaporean businesswoman.
+Saw Phaik Hwa (苏碧华 (蘇碧華, Sū Bìhuá); born 1957 in Kuala Lumpur, Malaysia) is a Malaysia-born Singapore corporate executive.
 She was the President and Chief Executive Officer of the SMRT Corporation from December 2002 to 6 January 2012.
 Prior to that, she had 19 years of experience at DFS Venture Singapore (Pte) Ltd.

 Education

 Saw received an honours degree in biochemistry from the University of Singapore.

 Career

 DFS Ventures

 From 1984 to 2002, Saw served as Regional President for DFS Venture Singapore (Pte) Ltd. She left the company in 2002 as a result of budget cuts.

 SMRT Corporation

 In 2002, Saw became the President of SMRT.

-In December 2011, Saw's resignation as the president of SMRT in the midst of public anger over two train breakdowns that caused commuters to be stranded.
+In December 2011, Saw resigned as the president of SMRT in the midst of public anger over two train breakdowns that caused commuters to be stranded.
 These breakdowns were the worst since the transit system was started in 1987.

 On 6 January 2012, Saw resigned as a director of SMRT, following which former Army General Desmond Kuek was appointed as the President and Group Chief Executive Officer.